KaipoJames/Caesar-Cipher-JS/README.md

    - Added 'Encrypting Numbers' section to README.
    - Added 'Future Works' Section to README.
    - Edited the 'Contributing' section of README.
+ - v1.2.1:
+   - Exported various functions from cipher.js to index.js
+   - These functions can now be imported individually or altogether using the global Cipher module.
+   - Documentation is not updated for this version.
+See nect patch version for docs.
+ - v1.2.2:
+   - Updated README with info about the new methods you can use with Caesar-Cipher-JS.

 ## Documentation
  - All Documentation for this Package currently lives in this file alone.
 See the 'Getting Started' section.
 That should be all you need to get going with this package since it is a fairly new package.